oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/domain-home-on-pv/_index.md

     - A WDT installation that contains the binaries for running WDT.
   - Creating secrets for the domain.
   - Creating a Domain resource YAML file for the domain that:
     - References your Secrets and a WebLogic image.
-    - References the `domain creation image` in `spec.configuration.initializeDomainOnPV` section for the initial Domain home on PV configuration defined using WDT model YAML.
+    - References the `domain creation image` in the `spec.configuration.initializeDomainOnPV` section for the initial Domain home on PV configuration defined using WDT model YAML.
-    - Defines PV and PVC metadata and specifications in `spec.configuration.initializeDomainOnPV` section to create PV and PVC (optional).
+    - Defines PV and PVC metadata and specifications in the `spec.configuration.initializeDomainOnPV` section to create a PV and PVC (optional).

 {{% notice note %}}